 |Mary Beth Bezzina, MyNotables: Live With Happiness - Rwanda.
 Photo: Mary Beth in Rwanda with a group from Live With Happiness||Katie Cole, Media Education Specialist and Medway High School Teacher: Medway Enhancement Campaign||Jennifer Gall, Something Simple: Epilepsy Southwestern Ontario|

-April 26, 2018: BPW London's Progressive Euchure Tournament.
-The proceeds of the fundraiser were donated to London Anti-Human Trafficking Committee and Farmtown Canada, both organizations educate and assist girls and women that have been or could be trafficked.
+April 26, 2018: BPW London's Progressive Euchre Tournament.
+The proceeds of the fundraiser were donated to the London Anti-Human Trafficking Committee and Farmtown Canada, both organizations educate and assist girls and women that have been or could be trafficked.

 December 2017, as part of BPW London's annual Festive Dinner Fundraiser, BPW London members and friends collected donations for the London's Christmas Basket Brigade.

 BPW London was a proud sponsor of the May 5, 2017 Sexual Assault Centre London's 7th Annual Wine, Dine & Showtime.
 Theme foe the gala was "Roaring 20's: Prohibition on Sexual Violence."
 The money raised at the event sustains the free counselling services offered by the Sexual Assault Centre London to survivors of sexual violence in London & Middlesex County.